Saturday, August 13, 2022

 Meandering Through Memphis

 When Bob and I returned to Texas in 2017, after living in Korea, we promised all of our children that we would take them on a family trip.
-Chelsea and Thomas were the last to take us up on the offer, but decided that it would be fun to visit the Smokey Mountains with us the end of July into the first part of August 2022.
+Chelsea and Thomas were the last to take us up on the offer, but decided that it would be fun to visit the Smoky Mountains with us the end of July into the first part of August 2022.
 Bob and I were excited about the opportunity to see some parts of the country that we had never visited together.
 We planned a fun road trip to Gatlinburg, Tennessee, with short stops at Memphis and Nashville along the way.

 Memphis is known as the birthplace of rock-n-roll.
 Beale Street is considered one of the most iconic streets in America and it's the official Home of the Blues.
 We arrived in Memphis the afternoon of July 27, 2022 and walked around the downtown area prior to eating dinner at the Blues Street Cafe.
 It was fun to get a taste of that good ole soul music.